RayBB/openlibrary-docs/Developer-Resources/Writing-Bots.md

 Where author is known to IA, from MARC records.
 Update the records from the original MARC.
 Many of the missing authors seem to be on books that have editors rather than striaght authors.
 Is this a cause of the problem?
 How to correctly represent editors on Open Library works?

 ## Non-Book items [A, E, W]
-There are 54,000 bad author records associated with Audio CD imports, see github issue https://github.com/internetarchive/openlibrary/issues/152
+There were 54,000 bad author records associated with Audio CD imports, see github issue https://github.com/internetarchive/openlibrary/issues/152
-Each author is linked to at least one edition, and often a work.
-Many of these records happen to be editions without works as the bulk were imported in 2008, from Amazon, when these sort of data issues were common.
+Each author was linked to at least one edition, and often a work.
+Many of these records happened to be editions without works as the bulk were imported in 2008, from Amazon, when these sort of data issues were common.
+Most are now corrected.